DimensionDev/Mask-Docs/docs/web3/connection.md

 switchChain?: (chainId: ChainId, initial?: Web3ConnectionOptions) => Promise<void>
 ```

-Switch to a sub-network.
+Switch to a subnetwork.

 #### Parameters

 1. chainId - `ChainId`.
-The chain id of the sub-network.
+The chain id of the subnetwork.
 1. initial - `Web3ConnectionOptions`.
 An optional object to override the connection settings.

 #### Returns